remix-run/remix-website/data/posts/server-components.md

 A third issue with these packages is that the read APIs need to be wrapped but the write APIs should not be wrapped (you don't mutate your data while rendering).
 So when you're building a UI that reads from and writes to prisma, you'll use `react-prisma` for the reads but normal prisma [for the writes][normal-prisma].
 Likewise, when reading from the file system you'll need [`react-fs`][react-fs], but when writing you'll use the normal `fs` module.

-The demo conveniently has all writes happening in a separate node server away from React, so it didn't run into these questions, but I'm already confused about how to initialize prisma in an app that does reads and writes.
+The demo doesn't run into this because the writes happen in a separate node server API, away from React.
+I'm unsure how you would initialize prisma in an app that does reads and writes.
 This is the [`db.server.js`][db-server] from the Server Components demo:

 ```tsx filename=db.server.js
 import { PrismaClient } from "react-prisma";